OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 * **On-demand Provision of Virtual Data Centers**

-  * Dynamic creation of Virtual Data Centers (VDCs) as fully-isolated virtual infrastructure environments where a group of users, under the control of the VDC administrator, can create and manage compute capacity
+  * Dynamic creation of Virtual Data Centers (VDCs) as fully-isolated virtual infrastructure environments where a group of users, under the control of the group administrator, can create and manage compute capacity
   * Placement of VDCs to multiple vCenters

 * **Hybrid Cloud**